-Jupiter and Spica to Omega Centauri | EarthSky.org
+Spica, guide star to Omega Centauri | EarthSky.org

 Chart at top via skyandtelescope.com

-Tonight – April 16, 2017 – and throughout April and May, let the bright planet Jupiter and sparkling blue-white star Spica help you find the famous Omega Centauri star cluster.
-In 2017, Spica is easy to find because Jupiter is so bright and beams quite close to this star.
-In any year – even after Jupiter has moved away – Spica can help you find this cluster.
-That’s because, when Spica climbs highest up for the night, so does Omega Centauri.
-Follow the links below to learn more:
+In late April and throughout the month of May, let the sparkling blue-white star Spica help you find the famous Omega Centauri globular star cluster.
+It’s around this time of year that Spica climbs highest up for the night, and so does Omega Centauri.

-How can I find Jupiter and Spica, and then the cluster?
-Jupiter is easy.
-It’s the brightest starlike object in the night sky until Venus rises, shortly before dawn.
-Spica will be the nearest bright star to Jupiter.
+What is Omega Centauri?
+It’s the largest and finest globular star cluster visible to the eye alone.
+Globular clusters are large, symmetrically shaped groupings of stars, fairly evenly distributed around the core of our Milky Way galaxy.
+Many northern stargazers have this particular cluster on their bucket lists.

+Seeing Omega Centauri is very special in part because you can see it with your eye alone, assuming you have a dark enough sky.
+Very few of the Milky Way galaxy’s 250 or so globular star clusters are readily visible without optics.

-In years when Jupiter is elsewhere, you can use the Big Dipper to find Spica.
-Just “follow the arc” in the Big Dipper’s handle to the bright orange star Arcturus, then “drive a spike” (keep extending that line) to Spica.
+How can I find Spica, and then the cluster?
+From Northern Hemisphere locations, you can use the Big Dipper to find Spica.
+Just “follow the arc” in the Big Dipper’s handle to the bright orange star Arcturus, then “drive a spike” (keep extending that arc) to Spica.

-Spica transits – climbs to its highest point in the sky – in the middle of the night in mid-April, for all locations around the globe.
+In late April and early May, Spica transits – climbs to its highest point in the sky – around 11 p.m.
+(12 midnight daylight saving time) for all locations around the globe.
 With each passing week, Spica will transit half an hour earlier.
-By mid-May, Spica will be transiting (appearing highest in the sky) around mid-evening (midway between sundown and midnight).
-You can find Spica’s (or Jupiter’s) precise transit time for your sky at the US Naval Observatory.
+By mid-May, Spica will be transiting (appearing highest in the sky) around 10 p.m.
+(11 p.m. daylight saving time).

 When Spica is highest in the south for Northern Hemisphere viewers, Omega Centauri is, too.
-When Spica is highest, look for Omega Centauri about 35o directly below it.
-A fist at an arm’s length approximates 10o.
+When Spica is highest, look for Omega Centauri about 35 degrees directly below it.
+A fist at an arm’s length approximates 10 degrees.

 You can see Omega Centauri with the unaided eye if your sky is dark enough and if you’re far enough south on the Earth.
-People living south of 35o North latitude have a realistic chance of spotting the cluster over the southern horizon, though we’ve seen at least one report of Omega Centauri seen as far north as Point Pelee National Park in Canada (42o north latitude).
+People living south of 35 degrees north latitude have a realistic chance of spotting the cluster over the southern horizon, though Omega Centauri has been seen as far north as Point Pelee National Park in Canada (42 degrees north latitude).
 Omega Centauri looks like a fairly faint (and possibly fuzzy) star.

 And, of course, it’s awesome from the Southern Hemisphere.

 What if I’m in the Southern Hemisphere?
 As seen from the Southern Hemisphere, Spica and Omega Centauri pass more nearly overhead.
-They still transit at approximately the same time (late evening in mid-April, mid-evening in mid-May).
-They’re still located about 35 o apart.
+They still transit at approximately the same time (midnight in mid-April, 10 p.m. in mid-May).
+They’re still located about 35 degrees apart.

 From the Southern Hemisphere, you’ve got a beautiful way to find this cluster.
 And, indeed, your view of the cluster will be better than ours in the north, because Omega Centauri will be higher in your sky.